Why are women being arrested for having abortions in the UK?

 In light of these recent reports, campaigners are calling for the UK government to take action.
 Ikamara Larasi, who is currently leading a campaign with the feminist group Level Up to decriminalise abortion, tells The Independent that this is fundamentally a human rights issue.

 “This comes at a time when at least two women are currently facing prosecution in England for ending their own pregnancies,” it reads.
-“We have joined with more than 50 women’s rights organisations, legal experts, abortion care providers and others, to write to the Director for Public Prosecutions to stress that these prosecutions are not in the public interest.”
+“We have joined with more than 50 women’s rights organisations, legal experts, abortion care providers and others, to write to the director of public prosecutions to stress that these prosecutions are not in the public interest.”

 Ultimately, the campaigners’ argument is that abortion is healthcare and the law should reflect that.
 “We’re in full and unconditional solidarity with any person who is charged with abortion,” says Larasi.
 “The difference between what is right and what is legal is glaringly stark here, and our mission is to bring those two things into alignment.”